Uruk-Haiku/Word-Hunter-Killer/README.md

 ## Using
 Run main.py and enter your grid, left-to-right/top-to-bottom into the prompt.
 No need for delimiters (though the system should be able to remove most).
 Words are served to you via a colour-based GUI system that I believe allows for faster recognition of swipe paths and entering into your device.

 Start at on the red square and follow the colour spectrum towards the final blue.
 It can take a bit of practice but I believe it to be faster than using numbers.
 Colourblind people - good luck (colourblind mode coming soon).

+Scroll through the answers using the left and right arrow keys.

+Words are also displayed at the top of the window.
+Unfortunately, due to the fact that the Word Hunt wordlist is not public, Word-Hunter-Seeker will occaisonally serve you an invalid word - just move on.